dlindelof/rweekly.org/draft.md

 ### Insights

++ [xkcd and Data Science](https://davidlindelof.com/data-science-the-xkcd-edition/), my collection of all xkcd comics related to Data Science.
+Not R strictly speaking but I thought this could be of interest.

 + [Expand your Bluesky network with R and the atrrr package](https://blog.stephenturner.us/p/expand-your-bluesky-network-with-r)

 ![Expand your Bluesky network with R and the atrrr package](https://github.com/user-attachments/assets/66480b28-addf-4487-9586-dabd5eab0230)